Fluted Glass Shower Screens Melbourne

 Fluted Glass Shower Screens (What They Are)

-Unlike standard clear glass, fluted (reeded) glass features vertical grooves that distort visibility while still allowing natural light to pass through.
-The result is a clean, architectural look that works beautifully in both modern and classic bathrooms.
+Unlike standard clear glass, fluted (reeded) glass features subtle vertical grooves that gently distort visibility while still allowing natural light to pass through.
+The result is a clean, architectural look that works just as well in modern bathrooms as it does in more classic spaces.

-The terms fluted glass and reeded glass are often used interchangeably, with fluted glass shower screen being the more commonly used term.
+The terms fluted glass and reeded glass are often used interchangeably, with “fluted glass shower screens” being the more commonly used term.

 Full width fluted glass shower door